sha2017/security-practices-technology/encryption-specifications.md

 * PIN Codes must be at least 8 characters.
 * Your PIN cannot contain your Bank PIN, Birthday(Year, Month, Day).

+## Grade 3 Security practice requirements:
+* All of Grade 5’s security practices

+## Grade 4 Security practice requirements:
+* All of Grade 3’s security practices

+## Grade 5 Security practice requirements:
+* All of Grade 4’s security practices

 # SSH:
 ## Grade 1 Security practice requirements:
 * Software Keys Must be at least 4096 bits.